acumos/on-boarding/docs/developer-guide.rst

 **3: Assumptions**
 ------------------

-It is assumed that the ML Models contributed by the open source
+It is assumed that the ML Models contributed by the open source community :
-community:

 1. Provide the basic request response style of communication.